 Rooted in Conservation

 Oregonians have been taking action to use energy wisely since the early 1970s.
-Through four-plus decades of progressive state and regional policies, public and private investments and broad-based public support, Oregon has become a national leader in energy innovation.
+Through five decades of progressive state and regional policies, public and private investments and broad-based public support, Oregon has become a national leader in energy innovation.
 Energy Trust has played a key role in that leadership, accelerating energy savings and small-scale renewable generation for the state.

 The Pacific Northwest Comprehensive Review

 In 1996, the governors of Oregon, Washington, Idaho and Montana convened a comprehensive review of the region’s electricity industry.
 Out of that review came a recommendation that utilities dedicate a percentage of revenues to cost-effective conservation, renewable resource development and low-income weatherization.

 Using the regional review as a blueprint, Oregon lawmakers, industry groups and consumer advocacy organizations collaborated to boost the state’s investment in conservation and renewable energy.

 In 1999, as part of electric industry deregulation legislation through Senate Bill 1149, the state required Oregon’s two largest electric utilities—PGE and Pacific Power—to collect a 3% public purpose charge from their customers to support energy conservation in K-12 schools, low-income housing energy assistance, and energy efficiency and renewable energy programs for residential and business customers.

 The Oregon Public Utility Commission (OPUC) was authorized to direct how the funds for the energy efficiency and renewable energy programs would be spent, including through a nongovernmental entity.

 Energy Trust of Oregon was created as an independent, public purpose nonprofit to lead the way.

 Energy Trust as a Public Purpose Charge Administrator